 The Fire TV Stick with Alexa Voice Remote (sometimes called the Fire TV Stick 3rd Generation) offers the same basic feature set, but only streams in HD, not 4K.
 You do still get HDR support (excluding Dolby Vision), and Dolby Atmos is still available too.

 The Fire TV Stick Lite loses a few additional features.
 It still streams in HD, with the same HDR support as the mid-range stick.
 And it still uses voice controls through the Alexa remote, but it lacks TV control buttons.
 That means you'll need to use a separate remote.
+It also can't decode Dolby Atmos but can passthrough the 3D audio codec streams for another device.

 All three models sport 8GB of storage, which should be plenty given that you'll be streaming content rather than storing it locally on the device.
 Though you can download games to them if you want.